Advancing Metallic Surface Defect Detection via Anomaly-Guided Pretraining on a Large Industrial Dataset: Experiments

 \subsubsection{Implementation Details}

-For anomaly map generation, OpenCLIP's ViT-H-14-378-quickgelu was employed as the image encoder, along with its corresponding text tokenizer.
-Anomaly scores and maps were precomputed in a few-shot setting with four normal samples.
-The YOLOv8 model was employed as the base detector, and all implementations were built on the MMDetection framework.
-Three backbones—CSPDarknet (default for YOLOv8s), ResNet50, and Swin-Base—were evaluated with three pretraining methods: supervised pretraining for image classification, MoCov3 for ResNet50, and SimMIM for Swin-Base.
-Training configurations are summarized in Table \ref{tab:training_configs}.
+For anomaly-map generation, OpenCLIP ViT-H-14-378-quickgelu was used as the encoder, together with its corresponding text tokenizer, in a few-shot setting with four normal reference samples randomly selected and then fixed for each category.
+Specifically, KeAD computed anomaly maps based on the detailed text prompt templates described in Section~\ref{sec:kead}.
+After standard min-max normalization, these maps served directly as soft anomaly-confidence maps for backbone pretraining.
+For detector pretraining, they were further processed into pseudo boxes via category-wise adaptive thresholding, connected-component analysis, and NMS, as described in Section~\ref{sec:agdp}.

+For both pretraining and finetuning, our implementation was built on MMDetection with YOLOv8, using four backbones: CSPDarknet, ResNet50, WideResNet50~\cite{zagoruyko2016wide}, and Swin-Base.
+Beyond conventional supervised pretraining, we also evaluated representative self-supervised methods tailored to different architectures, namely MoCoV3~\cite{chen2021empirical} for the CNN-based ResNet and SimMIM~\cite{xie2022simmim} for the Transformer-based Swin-Base.
+Training configurations are summarized in Table~\ref{tab:training_configs}.
 Optimizer, scheduler, and data augmentation followed the settings of the corresponding model literature.
 The batch size was determined by the GPU capacity and the learning rates were adjusted proportionally.
 Backbone pretraining epochs were selected through ablation studies, while a small number of epochs were used for detector pretraining to avoid overfitting.
 The finetuning process was limited to 500 epochs, with best results determined based on evaluation metrics.
-All images were processed consistently.
+All images were processed uniformly.
 For pretraining, images were uniformly resized to 224$\times$224, matching ImageNet-pretrained models.
-For finetuning, they were resized to 640$\times$640, consistent with YOLOv8 model.
+For finetuning, they were resized to 640$\times$640, aligned with YOLOv8 model.
+For practical reference, the approximate GPU hours (GPUh) required for each pretraining stage are detailed alongside the training configurations in Table~\ref{tab:training_configs}.